One Column layout

 • campaigns with a simple or mobile-first landing page

-• campaigns where a single scroll feels clearer than a split layout
+• campaigns where a single scroll feels clearer than a side-by-side layout

-• pages where the intro content and the campaign sections should stay in one continuous reading path
+• pages where the intro and the campaign sections should stay in one continuous reading path

-One column does not add its own configuration panel.
-It reuses the shared landing page settings and standard section controls.
+One column doesn't add its own settings panel.
+It reuses the shared landing page content and the standard section controls.

 Was this helpful?